 Muscles that actively move and do work need more energy than fat does.
 So the more lean muscle mass you have the more energy your body will burn and the higher your metabolic rate will be.
 Even when you’re not working out.
 That’s like making money in your sleep!

 Build that lean muscle mass and it will keep you looking lean and toned.

 This is why weight training is often recommended as a part of a weight loss program.
 Because you want muscles to be burning those calories for you.

-When you lose weight your metabolic rate often slows down which you don’t want to happen.
-So you definitely want to offset that with more muscle mass and cutting down simple carbohydrates like sugar and grains.
+When you lose weight your metabolic rate often slows down.
+Offset that loss with more muscle mass and reducing simple carbohydrates in your diet such sugar and grains.

 Increase your heart rate

 Aerobic exercise temporarily increases your metabolic rate.
 Your muscles are burning fuel to move and do “work”.
 This doesn’t mean you need to go crazy and start running or doing fast gym workouts.
 Aerobic activity can be as simple as a brisk walk up the nearest hill.

 Even little things can add up.
 Walking a bit farther than you usually do, using a standing desk instead of sitting all day, or taking the stairs instead of the elevator can all contribute to more activity in your day.

 Tip 3: Incorporate more movement into your day.
 I often run on the spot while I wait for the jug to boil or my toast to cook.
 Any amount of activity is better than none.

 Eat foods that help increase your metabolism and improve your digestiion